Chandra-MARX/marxs/docs/index.rst

 .. include:: ../DESCRIPTION.rst

 The documentation for MARXS is split into several parts.
 After intalling MARXS it first explains how to use MARXS to simulate an (astronomical) observation for an existing instrument configuration, e.g. from the examples distributed with MARX or provided by an instrument team.
-The second section is aimed at instrument teams and proposers.
+The following section is aimed at instrument teams and proposers.

 **Install MARXS**

 .. toctree::
-   :mathdepth: 2
+   :maxdepth: 2

    install